Menu

 TrueBlack® Plus is a next-generation lipofuscin quencher developed by Biotium chemists.
 This new quencher was designed to allow lipofuscin quenching in aqueous buffer with even lower background than the original TrueBlack®.
 Quenching in PBS allows longer incubation times for thick samples without shrinkage, and is compatible with hydrophobic stains.

-• Quenches lipofuscin with lower far-red background than our original TrueBlack®
+• Quenches lipofuscin with even lower far-red background than our original TrueBlack®

 • The only lipofuscin quencher that can be used in aqueous buffer instead of 70% EtOH